-Net cash provided by financing activities was \$0.1 million for the three months ended March 31, 2023 and net cash provided by financing activities was \$0.6 million for the three months ended March 31, 2022.
-The change in financing activities was driven by a decrease in proceeds from option exercises.
+Net cash provided by (used in) financing activities decreased \$0.2 million during the three months ended March 31, 2024 compared to the three months ended March 31, 2023.
+The change in financing activities was driven by no options being exercised in 2024, and thus no proceeds were received, compared to \$0.2 million of proceeds from option exercises during the three months ended March 31, 2023.